 A photo from the Boeing manual shows where the SW-224 switch is installed.
 Late-G models used a dual-point switch rather than a single like this one.

 This photo clearly shows where each piece connects to the switch.
-The top pole connects to the airplane’s skin, the center pole to the Liaison Transmitter, and the bottom pole to the reel antenna.
+The top pole goes through the aircraft’s skin to the wiring running up the tail, the center pole to the Liaison Transmitter, and the bottom pole to the reel antenna.
 Each wire is covered in ceramic beads.
 The BC-461 Reel Control Box is located underneath the red arrow and is connected to the reel motor assembly (beside the ball turret) via a length of splined tuning cable.

 Charlie was able to track down a BC-306 Antenna Tuning Unit for the SCR-287 Liaison Radio System.